JannieI/canvas-workstation-V3/src/docs/roadmap.md

     - add Ctrl-Backspace to go back to the previously opened tab, useful if jumped randomly using Tabs popup (just keep prevID, and if pressed then replace with current => toggle between two.
 Think this can be useful)
     - Statusbar needs word (make more clear what it does),
     - Also, the background is very dark and heavy.
 Relook at this with the menu bar background.
+    - click anywhere on Dashboard, and any open statusbar menus closes.
+Must be done via a Behaviour Subject methinks ...

     Audible sounds (on statusbar):
     -----------------------------